FBarnes99/Difficulty-Research/README.md

 *XCOM 2*

-**XCOM 2** the mechanic that soldiers die forever makes you act very carefully and not recklessly
+In **XCOM 2** the mechanic that soldiers die forever makes you act very carefully and not recklessly

 ### Randomness